 The character of the engagements which these gentlemen have had and their long practical experience, is a guarantee of the high order of their skill, and that they will have a favorable influence in elevating the standard of the accounting profession.

-and Spruce streets, where they occupy the suite of rooms, 1207-8-9, on the twelfth floor.
+Edward W. Hooke & Co., Accountants, have moved into the American Tract Society Building, corner Nassau and Spruce streets, where they occupy the suite of rooms, 1207-89, on the twelfth floor.